nichlxh/genai/README.md

 To help build the references for the citations, I have also extracted the respective web links to improve user experience.

+Overall, for this case, as the dataset seems to be static, I did not code to scrape the documents and links for every code run (but it can be done so where needed).

 ---

 #### List of Prompts: